murraysagal/TableViewHeader-TextLabel/README.md

 - tap the `b` row

-That's bad.
+That's works.
 The header title for the `b` row is just the letter `b`.

 - tap the `a` row again.